Mortgage Products

 Ultimately, there’s no “wrong” reason to refinance.
 It’s important to consider your financial goals, as well as the potential pitfalls of a refinance.
 Refinancing doesn’t have to be complicated, but since refinancing multiple times can affect your credit score and your property value, it’s smart to be strategic.

 There is no set rule about the number of times you can refinance a mortgage.
 And if you’ve recently closed on a house, you’re familiar with the mortgage process.
-But just because you can refinance your home multiple times doesn’t mean it’s a good idea.
-Here are some of the potential risks of multiple refinances.

-A refinance is technically a brand new mortgage, complete with closing costs.
+A refinance is technically a brand-new mortgage, complete with closing costs.
 That’s why, depending on your circumstances, a modest decrease in interest may not make a big difference over the life of your loan — and may end up costing more.
 Using a refinance calculator and talking with your lender can help you see the big financial picture.

 Whether it’s switching from a fixed-interest mortgage to an adjustable-rate mortgage, or cashing out, you may simply be prolonging your loan — and adding interest with every extra month in your new term.
 It’s important to understand how interest will affect how much you pay over time.